bngarren/resource_app_trpc/NOTES.md

 - The settings enable ESLint to automatically fix identified issues on save
 - ESLint is set as the default formatter for JavaScript and TypeScript files
 - Using a specific .vscode/settings.json file for these configurations allows project-specific settings without affecting the global VSCode settings.

+## Dockerized E2E testing

+### Exposed ports
+- The EXPOSE instruction in your Dockerfile and the ports key in your docker-compose.yml file are used to expose ports from your Docker container to your host machine.
+- In your case, EXPOSE 2023 in your Dockerfile is indicating that your application inside the Docker container is listening on port 2023.
+However, this port is only exposed to other Docker containers, not to your host machine.
+- The ports key in docker-compose.yml is what actually maps this port to a port on your host machine.
+The line - "2023:2023" under ports is mapping port 2023 from your Docker container to port 2023 on your host machine.
+This means that your application will be accessible on localhost:2023 on your host machine.